Saipan incident: Legacy

 The appointment of Brian Kerr as team manager in 2003 led to Keane's return to international football on 27 May 2004, in a friendly match against Romania at Lansdowne Road.
 He played his final international game the following year, having been capped 67 times for the nation since 1991.
 He retired from playing at club level in 2006.
-Ireland failed to qualify for any major tournament until 2011, when after beating Estonia they qualified for the 2012 European Championships.
+Ireland failed to qualify for any major tournament until 2011, when after beating Estonia they qualified for the 2012 European Championship.

 By November 2006, Keane appeared to have reconciled with McCarthy when the two men settled their differences via a phone call ahead of a match between McCarthy's Wolverhampton Wanderers and Keane's Sunderland.
 The handshake between the two men received considerable media attention.
 In April 2007, the managers again met in another match, and Keane praised McCarthy for his work in Sunderland previous to Keane's tenure there.
-In December 2013, Keane, speaking in an ITV4 documentary, admitted his regret at missing out on the 2002 World Cup and said that he should have put his personal issues with McCarthy to one side for the sake of the country, saying "To play in the World Cup.
-It would have been nice to play, A lot of people were disappointed, particularly my family."
+In December 2013, Keane, speaking in an ITV4 documentary, admitted his regret at missing out on the 2002 World Cup, when asked what the largest regret of his playing career was, saying "To play in the World Cup.
+It would have been nice to play, a lot of people were disappointed, particularly my family."
+He further stated that he "should have put his personal issues with McCarthy to one side for the sake of the country."

 Popular culture

-The incident was so divisive that it was called a "civil war" for Ireland.
+The incident was so divisive that it was dubbed a "civil war [in the Pacific]" by Irish media.
 The Irish Times later wrote that "[m]ost people have ... a story of a split between families, between friends, between work colleagues."
 In 2005, a musical comedy play parodying the incident and its key players, I, Keano, opened in Dublin.
 The play, written by Arthur Mathews, Michael Nugent, and Paul Woodfull, represented the incident as a mock-epic melodrama about a Roman legion preparing for war.
 Keane attended a performance of the show, which ran in Dublin until May 2008.

 In an echo of the incident, three main cast members, including Mario Rosenstock, who portrayed "Keano" (the play's version of Roy Keane), left the show early in its first run, leading to media articles about life imitating art imitating life.

+In September 2025, a film about the incident, Saipan, premiered at the Toronto International Film Festival, starring Éanna Hardwicke as Roy Keane and Steve Coogan as Mick McCarthy.
+The film was favourably reviewed by The Guardian and described as “the rare football movie that’s worth a replay.”